Republican ‘Free Speech Act’ would punish students who disrupt speeches, presentations

 “We appreciate and agree with the desire of the bill’s authors to ensure that a university campus is a place where individuals have the right to freely express their views without fear of harassment or intimidation,” said university spokesperson John Lucas.
 “The ability to do so, and for people to engage in vigorous debate about those views, are hallmarks of higher education and should be encouraged.”

-Determining how to discipline students who interfered with free expression based on specific sanctions will eliminate
+Determining how to discipline students who interfered with free expression based on specific sanctions will limit the authority of the university's disciplinary committee by restriction its ability to weigh all factors in the situation, according to Lucas.

 “We urge the Legislature to work with the Board of Regents to identify policies that will address the free exchange of ideas and need for

-The need for this new legislation in addition to existing policy has also been questioned by student activists.
+The need for this new legislation when policies already exist has also been questioned by student activisits.

 “I think if the university already has a code of conduct and [I haven’t] been in trouble for it, I think that kind of says a lot on its own,” UW-Madison junior and activist Ricardo Cortez de la Cruz II, who helped organize the Shapiro and Forbes protests, said.